MITgcm/MITgcm/optim/README.md

 `READ_OLD_CTRL_PACK_FILE` should be reset to `undef` again (and `optim.x` recompiled) for the next optimisation.

+## Old README

-This is the content of the old README.
-It describes some sort of interface, i.e. the header of the control and gradient vectors written and read by the `mitgcmuv_ad` (and "optim.x"), see `optim_readdata.F` and `optim_writedata.F`.
+The following is the content of the old README.
+It describes some sort of interface, i.e. the header of the control and gradient vectors written and read by the `mitgcmuv_ad` (and `optim.x`), see `optim_readdata.F` and `optim_writedata.F`.
 More details can be found in the [online manual](https://mitgcm.readthedocs.io/en/latest/ocean_state_est/ocean_state_est.html#the-line-search-optimisation-algorithm) (Chapter 10).